Clones, Co. Monaghan

 At the 1901 census, the population of the Union was 15,848 with 8 officials and 80 inmates in the workhouse.

-The only part of the building to survive was the fever hospital which continued in use until 1966.
+The Clones workhouse, together with the other three in the county, was closed on 1 April 1921.
+The only part of the buildings to survive was the fever hospital which continued in use until 1966.
 It subsequently became a veterinary unit for a meat processing company.

 - Clones Branch Library, 98 Avenue, Clones, Co Monaghan.